COSC3020/recurrence-analysis-AndrewThomas7/README.md

         mystery(n / 3);
     }
 }

 ```

+“I certify that I have listed all sources used to complete this exercise, including the use
+of any Large Language Models.
+All of the work is my own, except where stated
+otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is
+suspected, charges may be filed against me without prior notice.”-Andrew Thomas

+Sources:

+No.1-https://www.youtube.com/watch?v=Hn-dG2wWaZ0-Learned about the Master theorem here

 # Run Time Analysis

 Looking at the first part of the code we have a if statment which yields a constant time complexity of $O(1)$ and we also have a variable declaration for count which is also $O(1)$